Skip to main content

 Renewal Account

-21. I have the required entitlement to see the Renewal Account in E-Bill, but I am unable to see the Renewal on the Open Invoices/Accounts page?
+21. I have the required entitlement to see the Renewal Account in E-Bill, but I am unable to see it on the Open Invoices/Accounts page?

-On the overview page the Renewal section will only display during the annual renewal Period.
+On the overview page, the Renewal section will only be displayed during the Annual Renewal Period.
 This section will display once the Preliminary Renewal Statement is generated.
-You would be able to make a payment to your renewal during the renewal period or if your firm has an amount due.
-You would be able to access Renewal History year long.
+You would be able to make a payment during the renewal period or if your firm has an amount due.
+Renewal history is accessible throughout the year.

-Latest Renewal statements are now available on E-Bill.
-Please see the Annual Renewal Program page to review upcoming dates and other relevant information.
+The most recently-generated renewal statements are available in E-Bill.
+Please visit the Annual Renewal Program page to review upcoming dates and other relevant information.

 23. What payment methods are available in E-Bill for funding the Renewal Account?

-The Renewal account can be funded by ACH or by reallocating funds from your firm's Flex-Funding Account.
-Please see the E-Bill User Guide for complete instructions.
+The Renewal Account can be funded by ACH or by reallocating funds from your firm's Flex-Funding Account.
+Please consult the E-Bill User Guide for complete instructions.

 Partial payments can be made for both the Preliminary and Final Renewal Statements.
 However, payment in full is required by the due date.